achaa88/PrismataReplay/README.md

 # Prismata Replay

-A resource for developers to use to gain access to Prismta replay data using a replay code.
+A resource for developers to use to gain access to Prismata replay data using a replay code.

 Please refer to the LICENSE for terms of use.